|

 Knowing more about the character for whom you're auditioning is secondary.
 Who's directing the movie, TV-show, play is

 secondary.
 How much the role pays is secondary.
-Secondary, defined here as too many details.
+Secondary, defined here as

 Stop worrying about the details, be professional, and know your stuff, as you do for every audition.
 The latter is a given,